wisecg/crystal_char/README.md

 python auto_process.py -s
 ```

-— for help w/ auto_process, or any other code: —
+### for help w/ auto_process, or any other code:
 1. actually look at the code!  `atom ~/analysis/crystal_char/auto_process.py`
 2. check help: `python auto_process.py -h`
 3. google it
 4. ask clint

-— changing the code —
+### changing the code

 if you make changes to any software: GOOD!  we want your input.
 but you have to `git commit` them so that we can track what you’ve done.
 this can be done via command line:
 ```git pull
 git add .
 git commit -m “very brief message describing my changes” git push
 ```

-*ideally, every time runDB.json is updated, you should commit.
+Ideally, every time runDB.json is updated, you should commit.
-for now, Clint will probably just do this once a week.
+for now, Clint will probably just do this once a week.*